samfisherirl/Read-Aloud-chrome-extension-with-shorter-pauses/README.md

 0. Unzip the extension to a new folder
 1. Click the "Extension" icon  or Extension settings in your Chrome or Edge browser
-2. Click the "Load Unpacked Extension" button
+2. Click the "Load Unpacked Extension" button, if in Edge, click "developer mode"
 3. Navigate to the folder you unpacked to and click upload